-Complaints register
+Complaints Register

-The system maintained by the Code Administrator for recording and tracking Code Complaints.
+The system maintained by the Code Administrator for recording and tracking complaints made by residents to the Code Administrator.

-Compliance certificate
+Compliance Certificate

-The certificate issued by the Code Administrator to a Code Compliant Registered Community.
+The certificate issued by the Code Administrator which certifies that the operator is Code Compliant.

-Deferred payment
+Deferred Payment

-A payment, also known as a departure fee, exit fee, deferred management fee, deferred fee, retention amount or outgoing payment, that represents the second amount paid for the home, which may be deferred until after the resident leaves and, in most cases, is payable as a deduction from any resident exit entitlement under the resident contract.
+Also known as a departure fee, exit fee, deferred management fee, deferred fee, retention amount or outgoing payment.
+The deferred payment, if applicable, represents the second amount paid for the home which may be deferred until after the resident leaves and, in most cases, is payable as a deduction from any resident exit entitlement under the resident contract.

-Entry payment
+Entry Payment